 Her insecurities are given more import after she moves on from “SNL,” checks into a hospital to deal with anorexia and bulimia, and experiences some professional setbacks.

 And then the anvil falls.
-As an emotional Tina Fey observed when introducing the film to the festival audience, we’re already aware of how this story will end.
+As an emotional Tina Fey observed when introducing the film at its premiere at the Tribeca Film Festival in April, we’re already aware of how this story will end.
 But the impact comes harder still because D’Apolito so deftly weaves Radner’s presence into every aspect of the movie.

 In addition to archival interviews and performances, she uses the memories of those who were there — including Short, Paul Shaffer and executive producer Alan Zweibel — to flesh out the past.
 She also intersperses Radner’s voice through audio diaries and touching footage shot by her late husband, Gene Wilder.